New York free job training programs.

-The disabled in New York can also get employment assistance from government programs, including the Workforce Investment Act.
+The disabled in New York can also get employment assistance from government programs, including the The Workforce Innovation and Opportunity Act.
 This includes personal support in navigating the system and vocational training opportunities.
 They can receive free career guidance at a Workforce Center and learn about options such as the ADA.

 Albany County - Capital Region - Career Central